-(a) Convening the Determination Panel.
-The Title IX Coordinator will convene a threemember Determination Panel (the "Determination Panel") from a previously established pool of College community members trained to decide cases pursuant to this Policy and sexual misconduct cases.
+- (a) Convening the Determination Panel.
+The Title IX Coordinator will convene a three- member Determination Panel (the "Determination Panel") from a previously established pool of College community members who have received annual training as set forth in Section III.B.3 above to decide cases pursuant to this Policy.
 In no instance shall the Panel include students.
 In the event that a Respondent is a teaching faculty member7, at least one of the members of the Determination Panel shall be a tenured faculty member.
 The Title IX Coordinator will provide the Parties with the names of the persons assigned as the Determination Panel members for their case.
 As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Determination Panel members, the Parties should inform the Title IX Coordinator (in writing) of any conflicts of interest in regard to the selected members proposed to be assigned to the Determination Panel.
 If a conflict of interest is raised regarding any of the individuals assigned to the Determination Panel, the Title IX Coordinator will consider the nature of the conflict and determine if different individuals should be assigned to the Determination Panel.
 The Title IX Coordinator may consult with other College personnel (and shall consult with the chair of the Committee on Faculty Affairs in the case of any conflict of interest with respect to a proposed Determination Panel member who is a teaching faculty member) to assess any conflicts of interest.
 The Title IX Coordinator's decision regarding any conflicts is final.
-The Title IX Coordinator will then submit the Investigative Report to the Determination Panel members and set a subsequent date for the Determination Panel to meet to determine responsibility.

-- (b) Determination Panel Role and Authority.
+The Title IX Coordinator will then submit the Investigative Report to the Determination Panel members and set a subsequent date for the Determination Panel to meet to determine responsibility. - (b) Determination Panel Role and Authority.
 The Determination Panel will make a determination at a Determination Panel hearing as to whether or not the Respondent is responsible for violating the Sexual Misconduct Policy by having engaged in some or all of the reported conduct.
 The Determination Panel has the authority to accept the Investigative Report without seeking additional investigation, or to ask the Investigator(s) to conduct additional investigation on specific points.
 The Determination Panel, in its discretion, may invite the Investigator(s) to attend a Determination Panel hearing if the Panel believes it would be helpful to have an opportunity to ask the Investigator(s) any questions arising from the Investigative Report.
 The Determination Panel also has the authority, in their discretion, to speak directly with any persons identified in the Investigative Report.
 The Determination Panel, as the ultimate decision-maker in the matter, is provided broad discretion.
-In appropriate circumstances, the Title IX Coordinator may give special instructions to the Determination Panel. - (c) Role of Advisors at the Hearing.
-Each Party may have an advisor of their choice present at a hearing for the limited purpose of conducting witness examinations on behalf of that Party.
-Advisors may be, but are not required to be, attorneys.
-If a Party does not have an advisor of their choice present at a hearing, the College will, without fee or charge to the Party, provide an advisor of the College's choice for the limited purpose of conducting witness examinations on behalf of that Party.
-No later than ten (10) calendar days before the hearing, Parties should inform the Title IX Coordinator of the identity of any advisor of choice who will accompany them to the hearing, so that the College will know whether or not it needs to arrange for the presence of a College-provided advisor.
+In appropriate circumstances, the Title IX Coordinator may give special instructions to the Determination Panel.